conduition/conduition.io/source/_posts/isogenies-intro.md

 | **Classical ECC**  | Scalars modulo a prime | Points on a fixed curve  |
 | **Isogeny Crypto** | Isogenies | Entire elliptic curves |

 In IBC, we typically start with a well-known base elliptic curve $E_0$.
-To generate a keypair, a user would generate a secret isogeny $\varphi$ which maps points on $E_0$ to points on some other curve $E$.
+To generate a keypair, a user would generate a secret isogeny $\varphi$ which maps points on $E_0$ to points on some other curve.
 We write this more succinctly as:

 $$ \varphi : E_0 \rightarrow E_{\text{pk}} $$